Duality theorems for \'etale gerbes on orbifolds: Sheaves on gerbes and twisted sheaves

 \begin{remark}

-\begin{enumerate} \item It is clear that our arguments in this section are valid in the algebro-geometric context.
+\begin{enumerate} \item Our arguments in this section are valid in the algebro-geometric context.
 Hence, the main results of this section, as well as their counterparts for (quasi-)coherent sheaves, hold for $G$-gerbes over Deligne-Mumford stacks as well.
 For example, the abelian category of (quasi-)coherent sheaves on $\Y$ is equivalent to the abelian category of $c$-twisted (quasi-)coherent sheaves on $\widehat{\Y}$. \item The equivalences in Theorems \ref{equivalence3_general} and \ref{equivalence3} {\em do not} preserve tensor product structure.
 The main reason is that the tensor product of two $c$-twisted sheaves is not a $c$-twisted sheaf.
 However, the equivalence is compatible with tensor products by ``invariant'' vector bundles.
-This means the following.
-Let $F: \Sh(\Y)\to \Sh(\widehat{\Y})$ be the equivalence in Theorem \ref{equivalence3_general}.
+More precisely, let $F: \Sh(\Y)\to \Sh(\widehat{\Y})$ be the equivalence in Theorem \ref{equivalence3_general}.
 Let $\pi_\Y: \Y\to \B$ and $\pi_{\widehat{\Y}}: \widehat{\Y}\to \B$ denote the natural maps.
 Suppose that $V\to \B$ is a vector bundle such that at any point $x\in \B$, the action of the isotropy group $\text{Iso}(x)$ on the fiber $V_x$ is trivial\footnote{If $\B$ is a Deligne-Mumford stack, such a vector bundle $V$ is pulled back from the coarse moduli space of $\B$.}.
-Then for any sheaf $\F$ on $\Y$. we have This follows easily from the construction of the functor $F$. \end{enumerate} \end{remark}
+Then for any sheaf $\F$ on $\Y$, it follows easily from the construction of the functor $F$ that $F(\F\otimes \pi_\Y^*V)=F(\F)\otimes \pi_{\widehat{\Y}}^*V.$ \end{enumerate} \end{remark}